 During your consultation with Cosmetic Surgery Associates, either Dr. Richards, Dr. Jabs, or Dr. Magge will talk to you about your surgical goals, measure and examine your facial structure, and determine your candidacy for a facelift operation.
 Be sure to tell the doctor about any allergies, medical conditions, or medications you currently take.
 Once the doctor has performed a thorough evaluation and has a clear sense of your desired outcome they will determine the best procedure for you and go over all pre and postoperative instructions.
 After the consultation, your surgeon will be able to provide you with an estimation of costs.
-Feel free to ask about other treatments that can be combined with your facelift, such as rhinoplasty or eyelid surgery.
+Feel free to ask about other treatments that can be combined with your facelifts, such as rhinoplasty or eyelid surgery.

 Preparation for your facelift surgery begins two weeks prior to the scheduled operation.
 At this time, you should stop smoking and stop taking any anti inflammatory medications or blood thinners.
 You should also make arrangements for a ride home after your surgery.

 Click to download the information provided on our website in a PDF format.

 The Superficial Musculo Aponeurotic System, or SMAS for short, is the thin layer of muscle and tissue located directly underneath the skin.
 The SMAS facelift is one of the most common facelift techniques and is usually what comes to mind when people think of a facelift.